mohe2015/projektwahl-pwa/README.md

 # Design

 Normal login flow:
-login -> get a session in form of a certificate logout / block -> invalidate session / revoke certificate
+login -> get a session in form of a signature for a certificate logout / block -> invalidate session / revoke certificate